Yajsiburuth/KreolTranslation/README.md

 ##### preprocess.py -> to prepare the dataset to be used to train the model.

 ##### prepreprocess.py -> used if the translation dataset is separated in two files.

+Currently this project requires more training and testing data.